 Why are some of the world's most successful companies able to stay ahead of disruption, adopting and implementing innovative strategies, while others struggle?
-It's not because they hire a new CEO or expensive consultants.
-It's because these pioneering companies have adopted a new way of strategizing.
+It's not because they hire a new CEO or expensive consultants but rather because these pioneering companies have adopted a new way of strategizing.
 Instead of keeping strategic deliberations within the C-Suite, they open up strategic initiatives to a diverse group of stakeholders—front-line employees, experts, suppliers, customers, entrepreneurs, and even competitors.
-Open Strategy presents a new philosophy, key tools, step-by-step advice, and fascinating case studies—from companies that range from Barclays to Domino's—to guide business leaders in this groundbreaking approach to strategy.
+Open Strategy presents a new philosophy, key tools, step-by-step advice, and fascinating case studies—from companies that range from Barclays to Adidas—to guide business leaders in this groundbreaking approach to strategy.

 The authors—business-strategy experts from both academia and management consulting—introduce tools for each of the three stages of strategy-making: idea generation, plan formulation, and implementation.
 These are digital tools (including strategy contests), which allow the widest participation; hybrid digital/in-person tools (including a “nightmare competitor challenge”); a workshop tool that gamifies the business model development process; and tools that help companies implement and sustain open strategy efforts.